 A hand vac is a good choice for upholstery, hard-to-reach spots, and of course, your car.
 Stick vacs don't require bending and can clean beneath furniture, where a hand-vac may not fit.

-To test, Consumer Reports used a mixture of sand, rice, and cereal to challenge 21 hand and stick vacs.
+Consumer Reports used a mixture of sand, rice, and cereal to challenge 21 hand and stick vacs.
 In a second test, measured amounts of cat fur were pressed into the carpet to size up pet-hair removal.
 Some vacuums stood out from the rest, but not always in a good way.

 The Dirt Devil Simpli-Stik #SD20000 stick vac scored lowest of all the small vacuums.
 The model has a small opening and no brush, so it takes more passes to clean up dirt or pet hair.
 And it didn't do a good job on carpets or bare floors, or along edges.